Render-in-the-Loop: Vector Graphics Generation via Visual Self-Feedback: Experiments

 \paragraph{Effect of Render-and-Verify (RaV).} \cref{fig:ablation} (Right) highlights the necessity of the RaV strategy.
 Without RaV, the model tends to fall into degenerate repetition loops, continuously generating redundant strokes that do not contribute to the visual progress (\eg, re-drawing the same leaf contour in the ``plant'' example).
 This leads to incomplete SVGs.
 RaV acts as a gatekeeper: by rejecting paths that yield negligible visual differences (Pixel Difference $<\epsilon$), it forces the model to break out of these loops and proceed to draw the next meaningful component (\eg, the watering can body).
 This ensures both the completeness and conciseness of the final output.

-\paragraph{Data Efficiency: Doing More with Less.} One of our most significant findings is the data efficiency of the Render-in-the-Loop paradigm.
-Despite being trained on only \textbf{0.85M} samples, our model matches or exceeds the performance of baselines trained on significantly larger datasets, including OmniSVG (2M) and InternSVG (16M).
-This suggests that the bottleneck in current SVG generation is not solely the scale of data, but also the lack of \emph{effective usage} of visual priors.
-By incorporating visual self-feedback, we achieve highly competitive results with less than 6\% of the training data used by the leading large-scale baseline.
+\paragraph{Data Efficiency.} Despite training on only \textbf{0.85M} samples, our model matches or exceeds baselines trained on far larger datasets (OmniSVG, 2M; InternSVG, 16M), \ie, using less than 6\% of the leading baseline's data.
+This suggests that the bottleneck in SVG generation is not data scale alone, but the lack of \emph{effective usage} of visual priors.